webrecorder/markdown-to-respec/README.md

 The action takes several options which you can specify using the `with` clause in your respec-action step:

 * `publish_branch`: the branch to push the changes to (default `gh-pages`)
-* `respec_js`: a URL to use for the ReSpec JavaScript (default `https://www.w3.org/Tools/respec/respec-w3c`)
+* `markdown_dir`: if you want to limit the processing to a particular directory (default `.`)

-For example, to publish to another branch using an alternate build of respec_js you would:
+For example, to publish to another branch using an alternate build of respec_js using Markdown files in the `docs` directory you would:

 ```yaml
 name: Publish Specs